basm92/new_website/content/blog/2022-12-06-overview-of-economic-history-datasets-and-databases/index.md

 ## Introduction

 In this post, I'll give an overview and short description of various commonly-used and mostly publicly available data sources in Economic History.
 I am planning to update this repository as soon as I find new data sources, so if you find something is missing or if you have any suggestions, please contact me or write a comment below!
+Thanks to Giacomo Domini and Ruben Peeters for suggesting several of these sources.
 Here's the current overview:

 1. [World Values Survey](#world-values-survey)
 2. [Demographics and Health Survey](#demographics-and-health-survey)